Claude Pro VAT is decided by two fields Anthropic never shows you

 The setup, in one sentence

 Anthropic lists Claude Pro at $20.00 a month and keeps the sticker price identical everywhere in the world.
 What changes between countries is the tax line Stripe adds on top at charge time.
-That tax line is computed from one ISO-3166 country code Anthropic stores on your subscription, and that code is populated from the issuing country of your payment card, not from your IP address, your account email, or any billing address you typed in a form.
+That tax line is computed from your billing address, which Anthropic stores as a single ISO-3166 country code on your subscription.
+By default that address is captured from the issuing country of your payment card, so the card usually sets it, but the billing address is the lever, and you can change it.
+What never enters in is your IP address, your account email, or the country flag your browser shows.

 Every other guide on this topic describes that rule in the abstract.
 None of them tells you which field holds the country code or how to read it.
 The field exists.
 It is observable.
 You can check yours in the next 30 seconds.